 This is art school.
 With very rare exceptions (I'll be clear), I will always prefer that you make the assignment interesting to you -- if necessary, by creatively bending the rules or re-interpreting the assignment.
 My assignments are starting-points, prompts and propositions.
-They are "opportunities for genius."
 Think beyond them.

 Notwithstanding the above, you will always be expected to conform to certain basic expectations in regards to deliverables and documentation.
 Did you include an image of your project?
 Did you write the requested narrative?
 These expectations are non-negotiable.

 POLICIES FOR LATE WORK